Skip to main content

 When DHT binds to its receptors in these follicles, it sends a signal that shortens the anagen (growth) phase and causes the follicle itself to shrink over time.
 This process, known as follicular miniaturization, results in progressively finer, shorter, and less pigmented hairs until the follicle may eventually cease producing hair altogether.

 Other hormonal systems also play a direct role.
 Thyroid hormones, for example, are critical regulators of metabolism in every cell, including those in the hair follicle.
-An imbalance, either too much or too little, can disrupt the and lead to diffuse shedding.
+An imbalance, either too much or too little, can disrupt the hair cycle and lead to diffuse shedding.
 Similarly, the stress hormone cortisol can prematurely push a large number of follicles into the telogen (resting) phase, leading to a noticeable increase in hair loss known as telogen effluvium.

 Your hair’s condition is a direct reflection of your internal hormonal and metabolic environment.